 Today I want to present to you the idea that forgiveness is not about abandoning our feelings.
 You may hold those feeling for many years, or possibly even the rest of your life.
 What we need to do it to discover that forgiveness is not about releasing a feeling or forgetting about what someone did to us.
 You can go the rest of your life feeling hurt and not forgetting about what a person did to you, and yet still have totally forgiven them.
 But you have to know that, contrary to the way religion teaches forgiveness, God’s method is actually very different and much easier.

-Apart from feelings and apart from remembering, forgiveness is a choice that we make to release someone of owing us or making things right.
+Apart from feelings and apart from remembering, forgiveness is a choice that we make to release someone from owing us or making things right.
 Christians need a more accurate picture of what forgiveness really is.
-God showed us the clearest and truest picture of what forgiveness should look like as He choose (by way of the cross), on His own free will, to forgives us.
+God showed us the clearest and truest picture of what forgiveness should look like as He chooses (by way of the cross), on His own free will, to forgive us.
 To remove our indebtedness to Him.
 To essentially let us off the hook.
-In the same way Christians who have been hurt should be fully aware of the damage caused by someone who hurt us, but that does not mean we have to empty out our feelings, and it does not mean we have to forget.
-Feelings and Memories are natural human attributes give to us from God.
+In the same way, Christians who have been hurt should be fully aware of the damage caused by someone who hurt us, but that does not mean we have to empty out our feelings, and it does not mean we have to forget.
+Feelings and Memories are natural human attributes given to us by God.
 God is not calling us to somehow magically flip a switch and turn them off.
-Though religion often times does.
+Though religion oftentimes does.

 Understand that when we ‘choose’ to forgive someone it’s really for our benefit, and not necessarily the offenders.
 Forgiveness is not approving of what they did.
 Forgiveness is not pretending like it never happened.
 Forgiveness is about recognizing that the source of our joy comes from Christ.
 If the world is our source of joy then we will fail to find that joy.